imagekit-developer/imagekit-react/README.md

 `IKUpload` component accepts all the parameters supported by the [ImageKit Upload API](https://docs.imagekit.io/api-reference/upload-file-api/client-side-file-upload#request-structure-multipart-form-data) as props e.g. `tags`, `useUniqueFileName`, `folder` etc.

-We also equip the user with two props `onSuccess` and `onError` to handle success and falure respectively, you can simply pass your custom functions to handle the response as you require it to be,
+We also equip the user with two props `onSuccess` and `onError` to handle success and failure, respectively.
+You can pass your custom functions to handle the response as you require it to be,

 ```js
 const onError = err => {